rodrigoambar/rodrigoambar/README.md

 - 👋 Hi, I’m @rodrigoambar
-- 👀 I’m interested in learning different languagues, working on programing
+- 👀 I’m interested in learning different languagues and working on programing
-- 🌱 I’m currently learning python and javaScrpit.
+- 🌱 I’m currently learning python, SQL and R.
 - 📫 How to reach me, you can send me an email on digo.cordeiro04@gmail.com